 The Reality: An editor who specializes in music videos or fast-paced, trendy YouTube content may not have the temperament for your grandmother's stories or your kids' first trip to the ocean.

-Mistake #3: Agreeing to a Flat Fee
+Mistake #3: Pushing for a Flat Fee

-Let's say you agree to $1,000 flat fee.
 Here's what your editor faces:

 20+ steps: footage review, importing, organizing, rough cuts, feedback rounds, color correction, removing unwanted background elements, sound cleanup, titles, revisions, exports, uploads, final delivery and so on.